Blunted on Reality: Themes

 While Blunted on Reality does not contain nearly as many overtly political lyrics as The Score, the album is still political.
 Wyclef Jean described the meaning of the title of the album in a 1994 interview on the topical talk show program, Lorna's Corner:

 “When the cop is messing around with somebody for something that the person didn’t do and they try to set ‘em up, that makes me blunted on reality.
 When the government is taking money on arms…and that money could be going back to the community it makes me blunted on reality.
 It’s just awareness of what’s going on…that’s what blunted on reality means…It don’t mean that I smoke weed…cause I’m too paranoid as it is.”

 Reception

-Before the release of their critically acclaimed sophomore album, The Score in 1996, the album sold an estimated 12,000 copies.
+Before the release of their critically acclaimed second album, The Score in 1996, the album had sold an estimated 12,000 copies.
 Since then, the album has sold roughly 130,000 copies in the United States.